logmatic/logmatic-rum-js/README.md

 ```

-### How to add another Boomerang plugins
+### How to add another Boomerang plugins to your build
 The default minified script provided by Logmatic contains these plugins:
 * `boomerang.js`: the library
+* `/plugins/restiming.js`: the restiming plugin
 * `/plugins/rt.js`: the RT plugin
 * `/plugins/zzz_last_plugin.js`: required for the build

-The last plugin is for Logmatic.io `src/boomr-plugins/logmatic-restiminig.js`.
-It has been forked from the legacy restiming.
-For now, it's the only way to provide another JSon format for ResponseTiming API.

 You can build your own boomerang minified script and adding the DNS and BW plugins for instance with `grunt`
 Edit the `Gruntfile.js` and follow steps describes below.